-VistaGen Therapeutics, Inc., a Nevada corporation (which may be referred to as VistaGen, the Company, we, our, or us), is a clinical-stage biopharmaceutical company committed to developing and commercializing differentiated new generation medications that go beyond the current standard of care for anxiety, depression and other central nervous system (CNS) disorders.
-Our pipeline includes three CNS drug candidates, each with a differentiated mechanism of action, an exceptional safety profile in all clinical studies to date, and therapeutic potential in multiple CNS markets.
-Additionally, our subsidiary, VistaStem Therapeutics (VistaStem), has developed CardioSafe 3DTM, a customized human heart cell-based cardiac bioassay system, to assess and develop potential small molecule new chemical entities (NCEs) for our CNS pipeline, or for out-licensing.
-We aim to become a fully-integrated biopharmaceutical company that develops and commercializes innovative CNS therapies for large and growing mental health and neurology markets where we believe current treatments are inadequate to meet the underserved needs of millions of patients and their caregivers worldwide.
+VistaGen Therapeutics.
+Inc., a Nevada corporation (which may be referred to as VistaGen, the Company, we, our, or us), is a clinical-stage biopharmaceutical company committed to developing new generation medications for central nervous system (CNS) diseases and disorders with high unmet need.
+Our pipeline includes three clinical-stage CNS drug candidates, each with a differentiated mechanism of action, an exceptional safety profile in all clinical studies to date, and therapeutic potential in multiple CNS markets.
+We aim to become a fully-integrated biopharmaceutical company that develops and commercializes innovative CNS therapies for large and growing mental health and neurology markets where current treatments are inadequate to meet the needs of millions of patients and caregivers worldwide.